Kaghub/Kaghub/README.md

-- 👋 Hi, I’m @Kaghub (Kannan Adimoolam), an ET project manager with Agile Scrum Master experience
+- 👋 Hi, I’m @Kaghub (Kannan Adimoolam), an ET Project Manager with Agile Scrum Master experience
 - 👀 I’m interested in ...learning about GitHub and it's workflow integration with Jira
 - 🌱 I’m currently learning ...to support code deployments in GitHub for the Galliard application dev team
 - 💞️ I’m looking to collaborate on ...challenging ET projects and initiatves